substance/interior/campaign.md

 **How is it different from Google Docs?**

 Unlike Google Docs Substance focuses on structured content composition, leaving the layout part to the system not the user.
 Because of the absence of formatting utilities, it suggests structured, content-oriented writing.
 The Substance Composer is available as Open Source and can be extended by the developer community.
 It's is intended to be a platform, not a product.
-We believe data ethics are important.
-With Substance your data is stored locally, unless you share it with the public or a selected number of people.
+Moreover, with Substance your data is stored locally, unless you share it with the public or a selected number of people.

 For any specific questions, please email us at: [info@substance.io](mailto:info@substance.io)